What is it?

 All bursaries are dependent on attendance, good behaviour and work being submitted on time learner.
 Failure to meet these requirements will result in a loss of payment.

-All payments will be made to the Community Trust the learner is studying with, one month in arrears, it is the Trusts responsibility to distribute this money to individual learners via their preferred payment method.
+All payments will be made to the Community Trust the learner is studying with, one month in arrears, it is the responsibility of the Trust to distribute this money to individual learners via their preferred payment method.

 What is Addiction?